sigmdel/lazmqttc/README.md

 ![log screenshot](images/log.jpg)

 Unlike the usual implementation, in Linux at least, setting a log level does not set all levels with higher priority.
 In other words, each level can be set or reset independently.
-It seems that some levels are not implemented; `subscribe` and `unsubscribe` do not generate messages for example.
+It seems that some levels are not implemented.
+For example, no messages are generated when topics are changed when the `subscribe` and `unsubscribe` log levels are set.

 ## 9. National Language Support